-This is underscored by the need for organizations to optimize their infrastructure, not only in terms of cost, but to simplify management capability and enable infrastructure management across on-premises and cloud environments at scale.
+This is underscored by the need for organizations to optimize their infrastructure, not only in terms of cost but to simplify management capability and enable infrastructure management across on-premises and cloud environments at scale.

 Infrastructure must also adapt to economic changes and new business requirements.
 “There is obviously a very, very deep requirement of saving costs because, as we’re seeing a lot of changes in the economic side of things, there is always an increased need to reduce CapEx,” states Saurabh Sensharma, Senior Program Manager at Azure Storage, Microsoft.
-“So, what we are seeing is that new investments on computer storage infrastructure continue to decline.
+“So, what we are seeing is that new investments in computer storage infrastructure continue to decline.
 And this makes Infrastructure-as-a-Service delivered by the public cloud a very interesting option.”

-With so many people working from home, all of whom are plugging into core networks through their private networks, there is great demand for available and secure access to data and applications.
+With so many people working from home, all of whom are plugging into core networks through their private networks, there is a great demand for available and secure access to data and applications.
 There is a need for data and applications to be hosted in a very secure and cost-effective manner that renders simplified management, across on-premises and cloud.

 A Brief History of Digital Transformation Points to the Future